 Daily Energy Bulletin

+The Energy Bulletin is a curated source of information that is sent at the end of each workday.
 Members tell us that this e-bulletin keeps them connected to business opportunities, industry trends, and the latest energy news.
-This is place industry insiders go to find the latest procurement opportunities, information about their competitors and partners and updates on upcoming industry events.
+This is the place industry insiders go to find the latest procurement opportunities, information about their competitors and partners and updates on upcoming industry events.
 Members are encouraged to use the Energy Bulletin to publish their own procurement needs.

-The MEA advocates for the interests of the energy industry.
-In its advocacy, the MEA promotes policies that are in the best interests of the energy industry.
-The MEA’s ongoing relationship with key government leaders, policy makers and like-minded organizations ensures the industry’s voice is heard and enables the association to share insights on government with its membership.
+The MEA works with its member companies to put forward policies that benefit the energy sector.
+The MEA's ongoing relationship with key government leaders, policy makers and like-minded organizations ensures the industry's voice is heard and enables the association to share insights on government with its membership.

 In collaboration with provincial and federal governments, we organize and facilitate trade missions to explore export opportunities.
 Matchmaking services are usually included in such missions outside Eastern Canada, providing local companies access to global markets.